Published 01 Sep 2018

 Shared Ownership for Disabled Homebuyers

-In Britain there are over 10 million people living with a limiting long-term illness or disability, making it 18% of the whole population.
+In Britain there are over 10 million people living with a limiting long-term illness or disability, roughly 18% of the entire population.
 Many of these people are not able to work and have to rely on welfare but that shouldn’t stop them from having the opportunity to buy a home of their own.
 Peabody is talking to David Abbey of MySafeHome - mortgage advocates for people with disabilities - about how this all works.

 What is it that MySafeHome is doing?

 We help disabled people with complex needs to purchase their own homes, typically through Shared Ownership, using a unique government-approved housing model known as HOLD (Home Ownership for people with Long-term Disabilities).
 These properties can come from the ‘open market’ via a traditional Estate Agent or be purpose-built by a housing association.
 We help people with a full spectrum of needs, including people with learning disabilities and mental health issues.
 To qualify for our help, these people need to be on the more complex end of the spectrum, permanently unable to work and in receipt of disability benefits.

 What types of benefits do the disabled people need to receive to qualify for MySafeHome mortgage?

 In terms of eligibility, they need to be on the highest or middle rate of Disability Living Allowance – recently renamed Personal Independence Payment (PIP).
 The PIP equivalent of these would be the Enhanced or Standard Rate of Daily Living.